uofu-ccts/ema/README.md

 This is an external module used to generate schedules for ecological momentary assessments (EMAs).
 The plugin page allows the user to generate a schedule with random times that surveys are sent to participants.
 A cron job in the background checks the scheduled times every minute, and marks surveys that should sent at that time.

+## How the module works

+The module creates a list of records that have a completed Survey Setup instrument, and has no Survey Schedule instruments completed.
+This is the list of records where a schedule needs to be generated.

+The module will then create random send times that are within the specified parameters within the Survey Setup instrument.
+Usually, the potential time period is between the survey start time and the survey expiration time, but a buffer can be set within the module configuration page.

+The generated random send time will then be stored in the requisite Survey Schedule instrument for the specific event.
+By default, this will be the 90 days in which the surveys will be sent.

+The module then checks every minute to see if any of the surveys need to be sent out at that specific minute.
+If so, then it marks that specific survey to be sent.
+The actual communication is not done by the module, but by the core REDCap application (whether it be with email, or Twilio SMS).
+Please keep in mind that there may be delays in the delivery of University emails and SMS that the REDCap team has no control over.

+The module also checks every minute to see if any of the surveys need to be expired.
+If so, it then marks that specific survey as either expired, or completed before expiration (depending on the completion status of the survey).
+Once all surveys for the day are expired or completed, the survey will mark the Survey Schedule instrument for that day complete.

 ## Installation

 To install this external module, you will need filesystem access to the `modules` directory in your REDCap server.
 If you do not have access to this directory, contact your REDCap administration or IT team.

+Install this module by downloading the zip file of the release of interest, and placing it in the `modules` directory of your REDCap server.

 ## Setup